Considerations for platforms using Connect

 - Confirmation that their account is active and ready to accept payments

-- Confirmation when they receive their first payment, and a note on when they’ll receive their first transfer
+- Confirmation when they receive their first payment, and a note on when they’ll receive their first payout

 If you’re using managed accounts, we additionally recommend having a user support or customer service team at your company that can respond to user enquiries that might arise.

 Disputes are a frustrating part of the payments process, but you can help sellers on your platform understand the process with the following references:

 For standalone accounts, we notify the account holder directly about any disputes, and they will be able to use their Stripe dashboard to respond with evidence.
 Your platform can also collect the evidence from them and use the Stripe API to submit that information on their behalf.

 For managed accounts, you must collect and submit this information on behalf of the connected account, as they don’t have the option of submitting evidence through the Stripe dashboard.